 2. Determine the type of application you need and what documents you need to turn in with it.

 3. Complete the application in its entirety and have ALL the documents needed before submitting.
-We will not accept any applications with missing information nor will we hold applications for you.
+We can not accept any applications with missing information nor can we hold applications for you.

-Submit your application.
-New house applications or any application with extensive plans cannot be emailed.
-You can either mail it or drop it off during our walk in office hours.
-If you drop it off in our office, we will review your documents to make sure you are not missing anything.
 Other applications can be emailed in their entirety to email@example.com.
 All documents must be attached to one email.
+Please do not send picture files in the body of the email.
+The documents should be sent as attachments.
 If you are notified that your application cannot be accepted because you are missing information, you must email back the entire application including all of the documents.
-We do not save individual documents from any application.
-You are required to get all of them to us at one time.
+We can not print and hold an incomplete application.

-7. Once your permit has been paid for and picked up, you are ready to schedule the first inspection listed on your permit.
+8. Once your permit has been paid for and picked up, you are ready to schedule the first inspection listed on your permit.
+Inspection Procedure